-To access the Reading view, select the View tab on the Ribbon, locate the Presentation Views group, and click the Reading View button (highlighted in red in Figure 2).
+To access the Reading view, select the View tab on the Ribbon, and click the Reading View button (highlighted in red within Figure 2).

 Views: Reading View in PowerPoint (Index Page)Reading View in PowerPoint 365 for Windows